 Steps

-Put water in a large pot and bring it to a boil.
+Let’s put some water in a large pot and bring it to a boil.

 Meanwhile, wash and drain the cabbage leaves and prepare a large bowl with cold water.

-2) Add some diced carrots and celery.
+2) Add a few cubes of carrots and celery.

-3) Place some “flakes” of stockfish.
+3) Place a few “flakes” of stockfish.

 4) Add some pitted black olives.